Search this section:

-- Registered student organizations have ten (10) University business days to Formally notify the Center for Multicultural and Student Activities Programs with the name, address, telephone number, and e-mail address of any new or replacement full-time University faculty or staff member appointed as their advisor.
+- Registered student organizations have ten (10) University business days to Formally notify the Center for Multicultural & Student Activities Programs with the name, address, telephone number, and email address of any new or replacement full-time University faculty or staff member appointed as their advisor.
 Failure to do so may result in suspended privileges.
-In cases where the club is experiencing difficulty securing a replacement, the club leadership should notify the Center for Multicultural and Student Activities Programs or designee may appoint a temporary advisor for the club for no more than an additional thirty (30) University business days while the club secures a replacement advisor.
+In cases where the club is experiencing difficulty securing a replacement, the club leadership should notify the Center for Multicultural & Student Activities Programs.
+After review, the Director of the Multicultural & Student Activities Programs or designee may appoint a temporary advisor for the club for no more than an additional thirty (30) University business days while the club secures a replacement advisor.
 Failure of the club to secure a replacement advisor by the end of the additional thirty (30) University business days may result in suspended privileges.

-- Student organization advisors should complete advisor risk management training set by the Center for Multicultural and Student Activities Programs.
+- Student organization advisors should complete advisor risk management training set by the Center for Multicultural & Student Activities Programs.

 9. Prerequisites for Maintaining Registration

-To maintain its active registration status throughout the academic year, a registered student organization must meet or submit the following criteria to the Center for Multicultural and Student Activities Programs:
+To maintain its active registration status throughout the academic year, a registered student organization must meet or submit the following criteria to the Center for Multicultural & Student Activities Programs:

 - File a list of its current officers within ten (10) University business days from the day of elections and file notification of the subsequent changes when such occur.